The Electoral Commission regularly receives enquiries and complaints about the use of social media by voters at a general election.

 - no advertisements promoting the page or site are published on election day.

 It is fine to remind people to get out to vote or that you’ve just voted.
 For example, filters or frames saying you have voted can be used on social media on election day.
 However, care should be taken not to post anything that encourages voters to vote, or not to vote, for a particular candidate or party.
 Posts on social media that are not connected in any way with the election can of course be posted on election day.
-We recommend you do not use profile pictures or frames (after midnight on 8 June) that support a candidate or party to avoid the risk of committing an offence if you post using the picture or frame on election day.
+We recommend you do not use profile pictures or frames that support a candidate or party to avoid the risk of committing an offence if you post using the picture or frame on election day.

 Posting a photograph of a completed ballot paper online on election day could breach the election day rules because of the prohibition under section 197 of the Electoral Act on publishing a statement that is likely to influence how another voter should vote.